s14k51/eslint-config-ruby/README.md

 }
 ```

-A config for test files is also available
+A config for test files is also available.
+In `.eslintrc` of your tests directory,

 ```json
 {